ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week5/index.md

 example, you _could_ try to calculate the answer for these programs and generate a single `mov` instruction: don't do that, it doesn't demonstrate the learning outcomes we care about.

-Any credit you lose will come with instructions for fixing similar mistakes on future assignments.

-## Grading

-As with the previous assignment, a lot of the credit you get will be based on us running autograded tests on your submission.
-You'll be able to see the result of some of these on while the assignment is out, but we may have more that we don't show results for until after assignments are all submitted.

-We'll combine that with some amount of manual grading involving looking at your testing and implementation strategy.
-You should have your own thorough test suite (it's not unreasonable to write many dozens of tests; you probably don't need hundreds), and you need to have recognizably implemented a compiler.
-For example, you _could_ try to calculate the answer for these programs and generate a single `mov` instruction: don't do that, it doesn't demonstrate the learning outcomes we care about.

-Any credit you lose will come with instructions for fixing similar mistakes on future assignments.

 ## Extension 1: Proper Tail Calls